railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

     In OpenERP, the term Kits/Sets is used, because the effect of the bill of materials is visible not only in sales, but also elsewhere, for example, in the intermediate manufactured products.

 Kits/Sets bills of materials enable you to define assemblies that will be sold directly.
 These could also be used in deliveries and stock management rather than just sold separately.
-For example, if you deliver the Assemble PC in pieces for self-assembly, set the ``SHE100`` BoM to type
+For example, if you deliver the shelf in pieces for self-assembly, set the ``SHE100`` BoM to type
 ``Sets / Phantom``.

 When a salesperson creates an order for a ``SHE100`` product, OpenERP automatically changes the ``SHE100``